Let’s start from the beginning. What is ventilation and why do we need it?

 - Viruses

-it’s critical that HVAC systems and air-handling systems are maintained in order to control microorganisms accumulating in building air systems.
+HVAC and air-handling systems must be maintained to control microorganisms accumulating in building air systems.

 The Australian Standard AS/NZS 3666.2 explicitly mentions the following 5 parts of an HVAC system that must be part of an HVAC cleaning program: